In order to graduate with “honors in geology” or “honors in environmental science,” a student must:

 - have a minimum GPA of 3.45 (both overall and in the major), and

-- must take a total of nine semester hours in the program (see below) with honors at the 2000 level or above with a grade of “B” or better in each course.
+- must take a total of 9 semester hours in the program (see below) with honors at the 2000 level or above with a grade of “B” or better in each course.

 - write a senior honors thesis; the nine semester hours above must include GLY/ENV 4501 (Senior Honors Research) and GLY/ENV 4510 (Senior Honors Thesis).

-Note that graduating with Honors in Geology is not the same as graduating with University Honors, which requires completion of specific coursework through the University Honors Program.
+Note that graduating with Honors in Geology or Honors in Environmental Science is not the same as graduating with University Honors, which requires completion of specific coursework through the University Honors Program.